armstrong-lab/af3-ppi/README.md

 ### Download from GitHub

-Download the repository from GitHub:
+Download the repository from GitHub.